jaxcs/DeSNP/README.md

     0:1;1;;...;0:2

  where under each strain is the colon separated list of positions with a SNP for that strain, empty string where there are no SNPs for the strain.
+In the example above strain1 has snps at position 0 and 1, strain2 at position 1; strain3 has no SNPs, and strainN has SNPs at positions 0 and 2.

  USAGE of `desnp.py` program: